surjsingh/terraform-aws-vpc/README.md

 ```

-## Awspec Tests
+## Awspec and InSpec Tests

-- Go to direcory awspec and set you aws region & keys in the spec/secrets.yml and run the below commands after provisioning the above infra.
+- Go to direcory specs and set you aws region & keys in the spec/secrets.yml and run the below commands after provisioning the above infra.

     `gem install bundler`

     `bundle install`

     `bundle exec rake spec`

+- For InSpec tests, go to the 'specs' folder and execute
+    `bundle exec rake inspec_tests <bastion-server-private-key>`

 - For generating and showing HTML report after running tests (requires installation of "allure" in system Path)
     `bundle exec rake all`